Eyabi Okie

-Eyabi Okie (born June 7, 1999), formerly known as Eyabi Anoma, is an American football defensive end for the Michigan Wolverines.
-He previously played for Alabama (2018) and UT Martin (2021).
+Eyabi Okie (born June 7, 1999), formerly known as Eyabi Anoma, is an American football defensive end.
+He played college football for Alabama, UT Martin, and Michigan.
 He was also one of the highest rated recruits in the 2018 college football recruiting class, ranked No. 3 nationally by USA Today and No. 4 by 247Sports.

-Early years and high school career
+Early life

 Okie attended Saint Frances Academy in Baltimore.
 He was selected by The Baltimore Sun as its Defensive Player of the Year in December 2017.
 He was also one of the highest rated recruits in the 2018 college football recruiting class, ranked No. 3 nationally by USA Today, No. 4 by 247Sports, and No. 7 by Rivals.com.

 College career

 Alabama

 Okie committed to Alabama in December 2017.
 He starred at the Under Armour All-America Game, tallying two sacks.
 He played at the linebacker position for Alabama in 2018 and received SEC All-Freshmen honors at the end of the season.
 In July 2019, Alabama newspapers reported that Okie was not attending classes, jeopardizing his ability to participate in the team's preseason training camp.
 In August, head coach Nick Saban announced that Okie had been dismissed from the university but refused to elaborate further on the reason for the dismissal.